vossavant/css-styleguide/README.md

   <a href="http://gospotcheck.com/link-to-demo"><img height="17" src="http://www.gospotcheck.com/images/github-demo-button.png" title="See it in action"></a>

+<a href="#table-of-contents">⬆ Back to Top</a>

 ## <a name="hyperlinks"></a>Hyperlinks
-- **<a href="#7.1">7.1 Linked Text</a><a name="user-content-7.1"></a>** When adding a hyperlink to the page, be sure to highlight the appropriate text in your link.
+- **<a href="#14.1">14.1 Linked Text</a><a name="user-content-14.1"></a>** When adding a hyperlink to the page, be sure to highlight the appropriate text in your link.
 A link should make sense by itself; that is, if you only knew the link text and did not have any of the surrounding sentence, you could guess where the link would take you.

   **Bad** _(standing alone, the linked text is vague)_
   ```html